WebAssembly/threads/proposals/threads/ConditionalSegmentInitialization.md

 An inactive segment has no initializer expression, since it will be specified as an operand to `mem.init` or `table.init`.

-Segments (either active or inactive) can also be discarded by using the following new instructions:
+Inactive segments can also be discarded by using the following new instructions:

 * `mem.drop`: prevent further use of a data segment
 * `table.drop`: prevent further use of an element segment

+Attempting to drop an active segment is a validation error.

 The data section is encoded as follows: